JaydeepSuthar/JaydeepSuthar/README.md

 - 👋 Hi, I’m @JaydeepSuthar
-- 👀 I’m interested in Web Development, Game Development
+- 👀 I’m interested in Web Development, Cloud Technologies
-- 🌱 I’m currently learning Nuxtjs (VueJS), Nextjs (ReactJS)
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on Anything that's teach us something new and interesting
 - 📫 You can reach me out at technicaljade@gmail.com